Sandy Springs Dog Bite Lawyer

 To secure proper compensation, it is important to obtain medical care as soon as possible.
 It is also important to report the dog bite to the police or animal control, even if the dog owner is a friend or loved one.
 This could establish important evidence that may help establish liability.

-Consult a Sandy Springs Dog Bite Attorney
+Consult a Sandy Springs Dog Bite Lawyer

 If you were injured by a dog, contact an experienced Sandy Springs dog bite lawyer to discuss your options today.
 Many plaintiffs fail to immediately react, thinking they may have provoked the dog or because they do not want the animal or owner to be punished.
 While these feelings are reasonable, you could also deserve to be compensated for your injuries.
 This may notably be true if you or your child sustained significant injuries.